Biodiversity

 Resource conservation areas Areas to be protected for the sustainable use of natural resources

-• Toyobo Tsuruga Research and Production Center, and Takasago plant: Areas to be protected are located more than 1 km (but less than 2 km) from the site, but are included in the scope of this activity
+• Toyobo Tsuruga Research and Production Center, and Toyobo MC Takasago plant: Areas to be protected are located more than 1 km (but less than 2 km) from the site, but are included in the scope of this activity

 To minimize the negative impact on biodiversity, we are proceeding following activities.